yogeshpoul/PythonAssignment_iNeuron/Python-mega-assignment.md

 ```

 Q40.
 What is a tuple?
 How is it different from list?
--> list is ordered collection of homogeneous or heterogeneous elements enclosed within () . lists are immutable(non-changable) and list is mutable(changable). for the searching tuple is faster than list
+-> tuple is ordered collection of homogeneous or heterogeneous elements enclosed within () . tuples are immutable(non-changable) and list is mutable(changable). for the searching tuple is faster than list

 Q41.
 How can you create a tuple in Python?
 ->